 The Company may initiate goodwill impairment testing by considering qualitative factors to determine whether it is more likely than not that a reportable segment's carrying value is greater than its fair value.
 If the Company's qualitative assessment indicates it is more likely than not that the fair value of a reporting unit exceeds its carrying value, no further analysis is required and goodwill is not impaired.
 Otherwise, the Company performs a quantitative goodwill impairment test to determine if goodwill is impaired.
 The quantitative test compares the fair value of a reporting unit with its carrying amount, including goodwill.
-If the fair value of the reportable segment exceeds the carrying value of the net assets associated with the reportable segment exceeds the fair value of the segment, the Company recognizes an impairment loss in an amount equal to the excess, not to exceed the carrying value of the reportable segment's goodwill.
+If the fair value of the reportable segment exceeds the carrying value of the net assets associated with the segment, goodwill is not considered impaired.
+If the carrying value of the net assets associated with the reportable segment exceeds the fair value of the segment, the Company recognizes an impairment loss in an amount equal to the excess, not to exceed the carrying value of the reportable segment's goodwill.
 The reporting unit's carrying value used in an impairment test represents the assignment of various assets and liabilities, excluding certain corporate assets and liabilities, such as cash, investments, and debt.